tvjames/govpack/readme.md

 available also on
 https://www.npmjs.org/package/govpack

+    npm install -f -g govpack

 ![image](http://hackerspace.govhack.org/sites/default/files/field/image/Screenshot%20%2812%29.png)

 *all YO data is belong to us*

-govpack is a tool to help explore all the datasets govpack is a command line tool (and node module) that seeks out the metadata for ALL available data sets on a given CKAN endpoint, namely
+govpack is a tool to help download and explore all the CKAN datasets govpack is a command line tool (and node module) that seeks out the metadata for ALL available data sets on a given CKAN endpoint, namely